wg481/Vanva-Terminal/README.md

 ### What are Codecs?
 Codecs are custom built modules which can be submitted.
-Please wait before more information is given.
+Please read codecs.md for more information.